avs42040/cloud-native-platform/README.md

 You need ubuntu machine with docker, kubectl, helm, k3d and istioctl installed.
 If you use window, you can use virtual machine with your prefered tool or WSL to run ubuntu machine.

 ## Requirements for running in the cloud
+You need ubuntu machine with
+- docker
+- kubectl
+- helm
+- k3d
+- istioctl
-You need ubuntu machine with docker, kubectl, helm, k3d and istioctl installed.
-You also need accessible and valid domain name, which can be access through internet and its associated tls-keys and certificates.
+installed.
+You also need accessible and valid domain name, which can be accessed through internet and its associated tls-keys and certificates.
 At least port 80 and 443 are needed to be opened to expose the services.

 IMPORTANT!! -> To deploy applications in the cloud, you NEED to adjust all virtualservices and ingress resources to point to your domain name and provide their associated tls-certificates in tls-secret.yaml under folder cluster-config, Otherwise IT WILL NOT WORK!